Ukraine’s Zelenskyy to meet Trump on Monday after U.S.-Russia summit secured no halt to fighting

 Zelenskyy voiced support for Trump’s proposal for a trilateral meeting with the U.S. and Russia.
 He said that “key issues can be discussed at the level of leaders, and a trilateral format is suitable for this.”

-But Putin’s foreign affairs adviser, Yuri Ushakov, said on Russian state television Saturday that a potential meeting of Trump, Putin and Zelenskyy has not been raised in U.S.-Russia discussions.
-“The topic has not been touched upon yet,” he said, according to Russian state news agency RIA Novosti.
+But Putin’s foreign affairs adviser, Yuri Ushakov, told Russian state television Saturday that a possible three-way meeting “has not been touched upon yet” in U.S.-Russia discussions.

 Zelenskyy wrote on X that he told Trump that “sanctions should be strengthened if there is no trilateral meeting or if Russia tries to evade an honest end to the war.”

+In an apparent effort to bolster Zelenskyy’s hand before he meets Trump, France, the U.K. and Germany will co-host a video call Sunday afternoon of so-called “coalition of the willing” nations that could, in one way or another, help monitor and uphold any deal to end fighting, French President Emmanuel Macron’s office said.

-Russian officials and media struck a largely positive tone, with some describing Friday’s meeting as a symbolic end to Putin’s isolation in the West.
+Russian officials and media struck a largely positive tone after Friday’s summit, with some describing it as a symbolic end to Putin’s isolation in the West.

 Former President Dmitry Medvedev, deputy head of Russia’s Security Council, praised the summit as a breakthrough in restoring high-level dialogue between Moscow and Washington, describing the talks as “calm, without ultimatums and threats.”